sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 ---
 ### Part 1 - Preparing our mitochondrial reference sequence fasta files
 #### Download the human mitochondrial reference sequence:
+Wget runs the wget downloader which can fetch remote files using different protocols e.g. FTP (file transfer protocol).
+The timestamping option checks if the file already exists and only copies it if there is a more recent one available.
+-O specifies where to write the file
 ```bash
 mkdir reference
 wget --timestamping 'ftp://hgdownload.cse.ucsc.edu/goldenPath/hg38/chromosomes/chrM.fa.gz' -O reference/chrM.fa.gz